microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Coach/Solution-01.md

 Please remember to share the Azure SQL database connection information to the teams so that they can connect successfully to the AdventureWorks and WideWorldImporters databases.

-Most student will probably use Azure Synapse to bring in the data to Bronze.
+Most students will probably use Azure Synapse to bring in the data to Bronze.
 In that case, the most common steps needed would be to learn about:
 - Linked Services, and create and LS for the source SQL DBs and the target ADLS locations
    [Linked services in Azure Data Factory and Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/data-factory/concepts-linked-services?context=%2Fazure%2Fsynapse-analytics%2Fcontext%2Fcontext&tabs=synapse-analytics)